Rozbrat

 Rozbrat is a long-running anarchist self-managed social centre in Jeżyce in Poznań, Poland.

 Occupation

 Rozbrat is based in a former paint factory squatted in autumn 1994.
 The name means 'to make peace and get detached from an enemy.'

 Activities

 Rozbrat hosts many events and discussions.
-Different groups use the space such as a bicycle workshop, silk screen printers, anarchist library and infoshop, a gallery, the Breaking (Ear)drums samba band and Food not Bombs.
-The local branch of the Polish Anarchist Federation (Federacja Anarchistyczna) is based at Rozbrat since 1997.
+Different groups use the space such as a bicycle workshop, silk-screen printers, anarchist library and infoshop, a gallery, the Breaking (Ear)drums samba band and Food not Bombs.
+The local branch of the Federacja Anarchistyczna has been based at Rozbrat since 1997.

 The centre's longevity means that it is well supported in Poznań, although its future remains precarious.